fledge-iot/fledge-filter-scale-set/docs/index.rst

     ]
   }

-If instead we had multiple assets that contain *temperature* and *humidity* we can accomplish the same transformation on all these assets, whilst not affecting any other assets, by changing the *asset* regular expression to soemthing that matches more asset names;
+If instead we had multiple assets that contain *temperature* and *humidity* we can accomplish the same transformation on all these assets, whilst not affecting any other assets, by changing the *asset* regular expression to something that matches more asset names;

 .. code-block:: JSON